 - The third is to rejuvenate damaged or old, neglected plants.

 Plants in cultivation are grown up wires with a branching at the top that allows 3 or 4 horizontal stems to be trained for maximum growing surface.
 In the home landscape, the vine is likely tied to a fence, arbor or trellis.
 You can let the growth go unchecked, but this provides a plant that is difficult to harvest and has diminished exposure to sun for flower and fruit development.

 Early training of the vine with soft ties will allow it to produce vigorous growth.
 By the second year, pruning becomes important to form a strong framework.
 Cut the plant back to the strongest 1 or 2 vines in very early spring.
 These will produce thick growth and peripheral stems for more fruiting space.
 By the third year, the plant will have filled out and started producing flowers and fruit.

 Here are some tips on how to prune a passion flower.

-Some growers choose to leave the vine unmaintained, but this can result in less flowers and fruit.
-Trimming passion vines lightly at any time of the year is acceptable to keep growth in check but may result in the removal of some of the season’s buds.
+Some growers choose to leave the vine unmaintained, but this can result in fewer flowers and less fruit.
+Trimming passion vines lightly at any time of the year is acceptable to keep growth in check, but may result in the removal of some of the season’s buds.